 The total compensation package is composed of salary and benefits.
 The salary component includes a contract increase and a promotional increase.
 The benefits include the payment to encourage savings ("lump sum payment"), long-term disability insurance, life insurance, Holiday Pay, and health insurance.
 The lump sum is added to the November pay stub.
 Please see the HOA website above for details.

-Pediatric PM&R fellows spend 50% of their training months assigned to the pediatric inpatient service in C.S.
+Pediatric PM&R fellows spend up to 50% of their training months assigned to the pediatric inpatient service in C.S.
 Mott Children’s Hospital.
-This management of inpatients and consult patients.
+This includes management of inpatients and consult patients within a nationally ranked quaternary care center.
 During this time, fellows co-manage the service along with a PGY-2 or PGY-3 resident and an attending physician.
 Opportunities to participate in rounds and care conferences with other services, such as the pediatric intensive care unit, are encouraged.

 Fellows spend the remainder of their training months assigned to outpatient clinics.
 The Department of Physical Medicine and Rehabilitation has a variety of multidisciplinary programs and clinics available for pediatric patients, some of which are listed here.
 Fellows have ample opportunities to participate in all of these clinics and more within PM&R. Additionally, the curriculum includes time in general pediatric clinics, pediatric palliative care, and many specialty clinics within Michigan Medicine.

 Each fellow is scheduled for one to two half days per week in his or her own clinic at the Pediatric Rehabilitation Center.
 This provides the fellow with the opportunity to take primary responsibility for each patient’s rehabilitation care, while being staffed by a faculty member in pediatric rehabilitation.